lijolawrance/lijolawrance/README.md

 Hello, I am @Lijo Lawrance.
-A developer who is intrested in doing lots of coding.
-A Data analyst who is enthistic in understanding and making meaningful data out of it.
+A developer who is interested in doing lots of coding.
+A Data analyst who is enthusiastic in understanding and making meaningful data out of it.
 I have worked in multiple technologies.
-The best part which i consider is that all my codes are runing sucessfully in production :)
+The best part which I consider is that all my codes are runing sucessfully in production :)

 I am intrested in free opensource products and not being language agnostic.
 Welcome to work with you in all your ideas.
 We can achive things together.